Dr Fiona McIntyre (Osteopath) – BSc (Clin Sc), MHSc (Osteo) Home / Dr Fiona McIntyre (Osteopath) – BSc (Clin Sc), MHSc (Osteo)

 Obstetrics and Osteopathy are another keen interest for Fiona – She enjoys assisting the mother’s body throughout the pregnancy, and in preparation for birth.
 Seeing the progression of the mother’s body through both pre and postnatal periods is extremely rewarding.

-In her spare time, Fiona loves going to the gym, reading, and especially spending time together with her husband Gary, and two daughters – Mae and Eloise.
+In her spare time, Fiona loves going to the gym, reading, and especially spending time together with her two daughters – Mae and Eloise.

 Psoas is a strong and powerful muscle, yet often overlooked, and tt can be responsible for a host of ailments.